← Back to Species Directory

 Xiphias gladius

-Xiphias gladius, the swordfish, is a large pelagic predator found in temperate and tropical oceans.
+Xiphias gladius, commonly known as the swordfish, is a large pelagic fish that typically reaches 2–3 meters in length.

 Ecoregions